asdf-format/asdf-zarr/README.rst

 Installation
 ------------

-This extension is available on PyPi.
-We are actively developing this extension and until a stable release (1.0.0) is made it is possible that breaking changes will be introduced.
-If you are using this extension please let us know so we can look at adding your project to downstream testing in our CI.
+This extension is available on PyPI.
+We are actively developing this extension and until a stable release (`1.0.0`) is made it is possible that breaking changes will be introduced.
+If you are using this extension please let us know so we can look into adding your project to downstream testing in our CI.

 .. code-block:: console